PhraseMix began in 2009 in New York City. Our mission was to teach real English, the way that it's used in the real world.

 Once you've memorized the phrase, it should be easy to remember the words and phrases that are part of it.

-I have a B.A. in English Education from North Carolina State University.
+Aaron has a degree in English education from North Carolina State University.